 Our solutions in the last 20 years have diverted millions of tonnes away from landfill, my quest is to continue offering fantastic innovation that when implemented will create a leaner more efficient sustainable working environment to be proud of.

 On a personal level I have a huge fondness and respect for our oceans.
 I’m a keen sailor, recently sailing the Southern Ocean from Cape Town to Fremantle a humbling experience that makes you fully respect mother nature.
-I also love diving, mainly freediving and spearfishing.
+I also love diving, mainly freediving.
 The waters around NZ are some of the most beautiful in the world, full of life, compare this to many other parts of the world which are full of plastics and lifeless.
 I hope to be spending my future years in NZ and continue my quest for sustainability in the beautiful un-spoilt corner of the world, with my new son Charlie.